-Border reopens: looming strike to delay crossings ends before Americans welcomed back to Canada
+Border reopens: Looming strike to delay crossings ends before Americans welcomed back to Canada

 Aug.
-8—The Canadian Border Services Agency and workers unions have negotiated a deal to end the strike that threatened to delay travelers crossing the border when the country reopens to vaccinated Americans Monday.
+9—The Canadian Border Services Agency and workers unions have negotiated a deal to end the strike that threatened to delay travelers crossing the border when the country reopens to vaccinated Americans on Monday.

 Starting at 6 a.m.
 Friday, Canadian BSA staff at all of the country's points of entry began a "work-to-rule" strike that led to delays at every border crossing.